terraform-ibm-modules/terraform-ibm-schematics-agent/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 <!-- Add a description of module(s) in this repo -->
-Creates an IBM Schematics Agent.
+Installs and deploy an IBM Schematics Agent on the cluster.
+To deploy an schematics agent, you should have admin access of the cluster.

-More information about the IBM Schematics Agent can be found [here](https://cloud.ibm.com/docs/schematics?topic=schematics-deploy-agent-overview&interface=ui)
+Refer [here](https://cloud.ibm.com/docs/schematics?topic=schematics-deploy-agent-overview&interface=ui) for more information about the IBM Schematics Agent.

-**Limitation:** Currently there's a limitation to destroy Schematics Agent using terraform, but it can be deleted using CLI and API.
-Provider issue - https://github.com/IBM-Cloud/terraform-provider-ibm/issues/5475

 <!-- Below content is automatically populated via pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->